mohlemeyer/a-mailer/README.md

 Debug messages are simple strings, not JSON structures.

-### Sending an email
+### Sending an Email Message

-To send an email, send a JSON message to the event bus address specified in the configuration above with the following content:
+To simply send an email, send a JSON message to the event bus address specified in the configuration above with the following content:

 ```javascript
 {